reselbob/dockerdemos/whatsmynamespace/readme.md

 `uname -n`

-It will be the same name as the one the was originally displayed in the first terminal window before we created the new hostname.
+It will be the same name as the one the was originally displayed in the first terminal window before we created the new namespace and the new hostname.
 This makes sense because the new terminal opened in the default (parent) namespace.

 **Step 9:** Get the namespace id associated with the new terminal's current process in terms of the UTS resource namespace